AdaCore/ada-spark-rfcs/considered/rfc-structural-generic-instantiation.md

 >  In this particular case, it means that we *need* the emitted code to have only one tag
 >  for this type.

+> Romain: "then allowing conversion between the types (implicit or explicit) seems like it
+> would lead to problems" are you thinking of problems at runtime?
+Because if I understand
+> correctly, it couldn't cause problems at compile-time because if two instances are not
+> shared it means they couldn't "see" each other in the first place.
+So assuming they can't
+> "see" each other, maybe we can rely on the fact that the compiler will generate the same
+> code for the duplicate instances in such a way that it is not possible to make a
+> distinction between them at runtime?
+If that's not an option, does it mean that we would
+> have to find a way to share the instances accross libraries?

 Another somewhat similar case is access equality, as in

      type Ref is access procedure;